 Stressor #1: This person is melancholy/moody, and has clammed up for some unexplainable reason.
 He/she often feels like nothing can be done to help them solve whatever problem they’re facing and is about ready to give up.

 Stressor #2: This person is tired all the time because he/she cannot get enough sleep at night due to anxiousness they feel towards completing a job and doing it well.
 They also might complain that they don’t feel good the majority of the time.
-And lastly, are not be able to function well, nor think properly about anything else besides the one task they just have to get done.
+And lastly, these people are not be able to function well or think properly about anything else besides the one task they just have to get done.

 Stressor #3: This person seems like he/she is doing alright… until you talk to them.
 They are very short fused and are easily offended by the smallest mistakes or delays.
 They would rather believe that you didn’t exist, paying as little attention as possible to what you have to say, even if it is important.